 When Do You Move Up Or Down A Tee In Golf?

-The decision of which one to play should be made by knowing how far you hit your shots and how that can help or hurt you from certain tees.
-The tee that is farthest back will be the most challenging and should only be played by highly skilled golfers.
+The decision of which tee box to play should be made by knowing how far you hit your shots and how that can help or hurt you from certain tees.
+The teeing area is where golfers start each hole by hitting a drive off of the tee.
+The tee box that is farthest back will be the most challenging and should only be played by highly skilled golfers.

-Picking what tees to play from is a decision made mostly by feel.
-However, a good rule of thumb to use is if you cannot reach a par three green in one shot because of distance, it is a good sign that you should move up a tee.
-Also, the lower your handicap is, the further back you should probably be playing.
+Picking what tees to play from is a decision made mostly by personal preference and ability.
+A good rule of thumb to use is if you cannot reach the green on a par three in one shot because of distance, it is a good sign that you should move up a tee.
+Also, the lower your handicap is, the further back you should be playing.
 Further tees are for experienced and skilled golfers, so the more you practice and the better you get, the faster you will move back a tee.

 If you are unsure and are looking for an exact way to pick a tee, Brent Kelly and other golf experts have said that if you multiply the distance you hit your five iron by 36, that number will be around the yardages you should play from.
 For example, if you hit your five iron 180 yards, 180 x 36= 6,480.
 This means that if you hit your five iron 180 yards, you should look to play tees with a total yardage of around 6,500.
 These total yardages can be found on the scorecard and will vary depending on the size of the course.